What sets us apart

 In 2014 our move to the Maison de la paix (House of Peace), a state-of-the-art glass structure in the heart of International Geneva, led to a significant transformation and expansion of the Centre.

-Our Director, Ambassador Christian Dussey, is an International Gender Champion and has made commitments to advance gender equality and an inclusive culture through our work.
 In September 2019, the GCSP’s Creative Spark become host to the International Gender Champions Secretariat.